AnujMahajanOxf/MAVEN/maven_code/README.md

 All results will be stored in the `Results` folder.

-The hyperparameter configurations for camera ready can be found in the folder polt_keys.
+The hyperparameter configurations for camera ready can be found in the folder plot_keys.

 ## Saving and loading learnt models